The ultimate overview of micro actuators

-Rarely used in precision applications, the rack and pinion concept is simple and affordable.
+Rarely used in precision applications, the a rack and pinion actuator is simple and affordable.
 A rack is moved back and forth by a pinion with a gear that drives the rack.
 The pinion can be driven by any kind of motor.
 The rack can be made out of metal or even out of plastic to further reduce the price (for toys, etc).
 The downside is the play and the friction in the system.
 Because of the friction the gear and the rack teeth wear down fast resulting in a lot of backlash (“play”).
 Rack and pinion actuators can be kept compact (depending on the motor that is used).

 Lead screw actuator

 The lead screw concept is one of the simplest yet sturdiest designs possible for micro actuators.
 Imagine a nut on a bolt.
 Now rotate the nut while you hold the nut at the position and the bolt will slowly move up or down.
 You will find these actuators in low budget applications or applications that require large forces, like drill presses.
 The motor inside can be a brushed or brushless DC motor or a stepper motor.
 A lead screw actuator is cheap but is slow and has a lot of friction.
 Because of the friction a larger motor is needed to drive the actuator.
 Thanks to the high friction, many lead screw actuators are self locking when there is no power.
 Micro actuators with lead screws are bulky because a strong motor is needed to overcome the friction.
 Most compact linear actuators are ball-screw designs instead of lead-screw.